 - Gifts by employers to their employees in the form of a bonus, gratuity or pensions.

 - Gifts in contemplation of death.

-- When a non resident Indian parent, child or relative transfer cash or property as gift, it is not taxable in the hands of the resident recipient.
+- When a non-resident Indian parent, child or relative transfer cash or property as a gift, it is not taxable in the hands of the resident recipient.

-- Gifts of immovable property abroad is not taxable.
+- Gifts of immovable property abroad are not taxable.

 - Gifts to parents from NRE accounts of children are not taxable.

 - Money gifted to someone, no tax is payable

 - No deduction is available of the gifted amount from the Total Income, in the financial year

 - If your wife and or daughter-in-law are unemployed and they have gift income, the income earned from the gift can be clubbed in the income from the earning person in the family.